Biographies Characteristics Analysis

 h(-x) = 11^(-x) + 11^x.

-Since addition satisfies the commutative (displacement) law, it is obvious that h(-x) = h(x) and the given functional dependence is even.
+Since addition satisfies the commutative (commutative) law, it is obvious that h(-x) = h(x) and the given functional dependence is even.

 Even functions have a number of interesting properties:

-• as a result of the addition of similar functions, an even one is obtained;
+• as a result of adding similar functions, they get an even one;

 • as a result of subtracting such functions, an even one is obtained;